-Being a supply teacher has several some great amazing positives, including flexibility, better work life balance, reduction in planning and marking and control of where you work!
+Being a supply teacher comes with some great benefits, including flexibility, better work life balance, reduction in planning and marking and control of where you work!
 However, alongside this there are of course slight disadvantages, one being that there are less CPD and networking opportunities and become fewer.

 In order to keep yourself up to date with what is going on in education and teaching, there are lots of both free and paid resources which can help.